camaraproject/NumberVerification/documentation/API_documentation/NUMBER_VERIFICATION_API.md

 **Authentication**

-Security access keys such as OAuth 2.0 3-legged Access Tokens used by Client applications to invoke this API with dedicated scope.
+Security access keys such as OpenId Connect 3-legged Access Tokens used by Client applications to invoke this API with dedicated scope.
 Client **must use network based authentication methods** to use this service.

 Sample API invocations are presented in Section 4.6.

 ## 3\.
 Authentication and Authorization

-Number Verification API uses OAUTH 2.0 auth_code grant which allows three-legged Access Tokens. [[1]](#1)
+Number Verification API uses OpenId Connect 2.0 authorization code grant which allows three-legged Access Tokens. [[1]](#1)

 ## 4\.
 API Documentation